Integration into a foreign culture: Reflections of a “Life Experienced Volunteer”

 In some ways, as a “Life Experienced Volunteer” in China, aspects of my fitting in may be easier than that of a younger Volunteer.
 Age is respected in China.
 I have a lifetime of experiences to share.
 People are interested in listening.

-The retirement age in China is 60.
-One question that pops up is, “Why at the age of 65 aren’t you retired?”
-I reply that I enjoy working and teaching.
-I have travelled and will travel in the future.
+I enjoy working and teaching.
+I have traveled and will travel in the future.
 My hosts observe that my energy level in the classroom is high.
 They accept all of this, even though it is different from Chinese culture.
-It is also a part of American culture where more people past the retirement age still enjoy work.

 When I first arrived at the university where I was assigned to work as an English teacher, people would grab my arm at the elbow as I was about to climb some stairs.
 The same thing happened when hiking a mountain with a group of students.
 Again, this was part of showing respect for the elderly.
 Understanding this, I went with the flow until people saw that physically my health was still quite robust.